wharton/automagic-rest/README.md

 ## Release Notes

+### 0.2.4

+* Support for DRF version 3.11.
+Must use at least DRF version 3.9.

 ### 0.2.3

 * Add support for `oid` field types in the field mapping.
+Last version to support DRF versions before 3.9.

 ### 0.2.2